Skip to content

 6 reasons why your baby doesn't like being carried and what you can do about it

-If your baby still doesn't like being carried in the sandiia baby carrier, then please go through this checklist and above all: take your time and try it out again and again.
+If your baby still doesn't like being carried in the sandiia baby carrier, please go through this checklist and above all: take your time and try it out again and again.

-1. Is the stretcher adjusted correctly?
+1. Is the carrier adjusted correctly?

 2. Is your baby wearing the right clothes?